uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Indian Residential Schools Settlement Agreement, including the creation of the Truth and Reconciliation Commission of Canada, was an attempt to resolve the thousands of lawsuits brought against the government for cases of historical abuse.
 Its implementation has also been challenging.
 Canada and the churches have made apologies to Survivors, their families, and communities.
-Yet, Canadian government actions continue<!--x-->
-to be unilateral and divisive, and Aboriginal peoples continue to resist such actions.
+Yet, Canadian government actions continue <!-- page 247 -->to be unilateral and divisive, and Aboriginal peoples continue to resist such actions.
 Negotiations on Treaties and land-claims agreements continue with a view to reconciling Aboriginal title and rights with Crown sovereignty.
 However, many cases remain unresolved.
 The courts have produced a body of law on reconciliation in relation to Aboriginal rights, which has established some parameters for discussion and negotiations, but there remains no ongoing national process or entity to guide that discussion.